Education: Reflective writing

 Reflective writing generally contains elements of description, analysis and outcomes or action.
-If you include each of these components in your reflective writing, you will more clearly see connections between your experiences, learning, and theories.
+If you include each of these components in your reflective writing, you will see connections between your experiences, learning, and theories more clearly.
+Reflective writing in the Education faculty therefore effectively allows you to bridge what you study, what you observe, what you do when teaching and what you learn from your experiences in order to become a better educator over time.